MysteriousLin6/QNN_XOR/README.md

 # Quantum Neural Network (QNN) Realization of XOR Using Variational Quantum Circuit (VQC)

 This repository contains the full implementation of a Variational Quantum Circuit (VQC)–based Quantum Neural Network (QNN) for learning the XOR function.
-The experiment includes both simulation (PennyLane) and real hardware execution (SpinQ Desktop Quantum Computer).

----
+This code is designed to serve the purpose of running on the real hardware.

-## 📌 Project Overview
+# Project Overview

 This study demonstrates how a 2-qubit VQC can learn a nonlinear Boolean function (XOR) using: